Aug 31 2010

 Introduce

 DiffPDF is used to compare two PDF files—textually or visually, is developed by Mark Summerfield, he said “In theory DiffPDF could be built on Windows, but I haven’t managed to do it, so no Windows executable is available.
 The problem is that I don’t know how to build the Poppler library on Windows (apparently it isn’t easy!).” and I did some effort to compile to on windows.
-As I know it works on Windows XP and Windows 7 (both 32-bit and 64-bit Windows).
+As I know it works on Windows XP and Windows 7 (both 32-bit and 64-bit Windows), and there are other solutions like sodapdf which also help with this.

 DiffPDF can compare two PDF files.
 It offers two comparison modes: Text and Appearance.